briansegs/bar-code_creator/README.md

 3. Input a 3 digit prefix followed by a random 10 digit number
     - Or use default a prefix number which can be set in the [data.py](https://github.com/briansegs/bar-code_creator/blob/8a575a86742b33e41bd73b3fc8277bdb0048f23a/data.py#L9) file

-#### Outputing .png files
+#### Outputting .png files
 Steps to setup your output folder:
 1. Create a folder at the root of this project (named what ever you want)
 2. Edit the "[folder_path](https://github.com/briansegs/bar-code_creator/blob/854f2c50eb913443102b9414fd08ae1e17972a37/data.py#L3)" key in the "[data](https://github.com/briansegs/bar-code_creator/blob/854f2c50eb913443102b9414fd08ae1e17972a37/data.py#L2)" dictionary that lives in the "[data.py](https://github.com/briansegs/bar-code_creator/blob/main/data.py)" file.
     - e.g.: /home/(your-system)/Documents/Programming/bar-code_creator/(png-output-file-name)
     - This is an examle from my system.
-The path you use has to lead to the project folderon your system.
+The path you use has to lead to the project folder on your system.